-The Vermont Human Rights Commission is developing partnerships with many other groups to create change.
+The Vermont Human Rights Commission is developing partnerships groups throughout the state to create change.
 For more information about coalitions the Commission is working with, and the work they are pursuing, click on one of the following categories:

 - Pregnancy-Related Workplace Accommodations for Vermont Employees

 - (video/film) A Matter of Place - A film by Fred Freiberg "shines a bright light on housing discrimination, one of the most shrouded and misunderstood civil rights issues in America.
 The documentary connects past struggles for fair housing to contemporary incidents of housing bias based on race, sexual orientation, disability, and source of income.
 The film depicts three stories of people who faced housing discrimination in present-day New York City.
 They poignantly describe the injuries inflicted on them during these incidents, as well as their resolve to fight for justice.
 Through experts, civil rights advocates, and fair housing testers, the film also recounts our nation's often overlooked history of residential segregation and introduces viewers to systemic and pervasive injustices that, despite the existence of fair housing laws, continue to inflict harm on entire communities and individuals throughout America."